How Much Milk Does Your Newborn Baby Need?

 What should I do if I have concerns about feeding my newborn?

 Parenting comes hand in hand with worry, it's unavoidable!
-If you have gotten into a good feeding routine, you may become worried if your baby is suddenly asking for more feeds than usual.
-But in fact, little ones often want to feed more frequently than usual if they're going through a developmental growth spurt.
+If you have established a good feeding routine, you may become worried if your baby is suddenly asking for more feeds than usual.
+But in fact, babies often want to feed more frequently than normal if they're cluster feeding or going through a developmental growth spurt.

-In general,Ā you can be assured that your baby is eating enough if their weight stays on their individual growth curve.
-If you're concerned that your baby isn't eating enough, you shouldĀ alwaysĀ consult your doctor, health visitorĀ or midwifeĀ for advice.
+In general, you can be assured that your baby is eating enough if their weight stays on their growth curve.
+If you're concerned that your baby isn't eating enough, you should always consult your doctor, health visitor or midwife for advice.

 Explore the Range